Periodontal Treatment

 If I Have Periodontal Disease, Can it be Treated?

-• Improved nutrition along with targeted nutritional supplements.
+• Improved nutrition and targeted supplementation.